Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 There are also cheap hotels for those who travel on a budget.

 As for food, there is not much choice either, depending on the season.
-If it’s high season or weekends you may find a couple of restaurants on the beach open.
+If it’s high season or weekends, you may find a couple of restaurants on the beach open.

 The restaurants in town are just acceptable.
 I had breakfast at the Oxxo, the popular Mexican convenience store, but I was traveling on the cheap at the time.

-I am sure that upscale hotels offer also decent meals or at least breakfast.
+I am sure that upscale hotels also offer decent meals or at least breakfast.

-Hotel San Julio – budget hotel with just about everything you need, private bathroom, cleaners, and WIFI.
+Hotel San Julio – a budget hotel with just about everything you need, private bathroom, cleaners, and WIFI.
 Located right on the beach.
 Check prices and details

-Playa55 Beach Escape – this is the most upscale hotel in the area to my knowledge, and boasts spacious rooms with elegant decor and the finest amenities.
-If you looking for luxury this is your place.
-Check prices and details
+Playa55 Beach Escape – this is the most upscale hotel in the area, to my knowledge, and boasts spacious rooms with elegant decor and the finest amenities.
+If you’re looking for luxury, this is your place.Check prices and details

-How to get to Celestun from Merida
+How to get to CeCelestùnrom Mérida

-Organized tours from Merida to Celestun
+Organized tours from Mérida to CeCelestùn

 El Palmar

-I didn’t manage to get to El Palmar beach this time, but it looks incredible in pictures so I thought I should include it here anyway for the sake of information.
+I didn’t manage to get to El Palmar beach this time, but it looks incredible in pictures, so I thought I should include it here anyway for the sake of information.
 If you go, please let me know how it goes.

 Sisal Magic Town

-In Sisal you can also rent kayaks and paddleboards for a different experience, or you can explore the nearby beaches a little further off from the town.
+In Sisal, you can also rent kayaks and paddleboards for a different experience, or you can explore the nearby beaches a little further off from the town.

 Local travel agencies also offer guided tours in the wetlands and mangrove areas around Sisal, where you can enjoy an incredible wildlife walk on Petenes and swim in the crystal clear water of the “ojos de agua”.